mui/material-ui/docs/data/material/components/bottom-navigation/bottom-navigation.md

 # Bottom Navigation

-<p class="description">The Bottom Bavigation bar allows movement between primary destinations in an app.</p>
+<p class="description">The Bottom Navigation bar allows movement between primary destinations in an app.</p>

 Bottom navigation bars display three to five destinations at the bottom of a screen.
 Each destination is represented by an icon and an optional text label.
 When a bottom navigation icon is tapped, the user is taken to the top-level navigation destination associated with that icon.